Webull Review (2026): My likes and dislikes of this trading platform

 The platform offers a suite of advanced yet intuitive charting tools designed for active traders.

-#3 – Options trading
+#3 – Options and Futures trading

 By combining competitive commission* and charting features, Webull has won fans amongst option traders.

-What did the option traders not like about Webull?
-It does not have a screener to identify specific option trade opportunities.
-It doesn’t support certain option strategies if you are using the cash account.
+However, Webull doesn’t support certain option strategies if you are using the cash account.

 Here’s a warning though - Options trading involves significant risk and is not suitable for all investors as you may be exposed to potentially rapid and substantial losses.